RichardDooling/ArtBizLaw/Trademark/Trademark.md

 a cease and desist letter
 noting its objection to the use of the Diophy bag in the Film.
-Despite being informed of its objection, on December 6, 2011, Warner Bros. released the Film in the United States on DVD and Blu-Ray.
+Despite being informed of its objection, on December 6, 2011, Warner Bros. released the Film in the United States on DVD and Blu-Ray.&hellip;
-The complaint alleges that
-"many consumers believed the Diophy bag" used in the Film
-"was, in fact, a genuine Louis Vuitton," and that Louis Vuitton consented to Warner Bros.
-"misrepresentation"
-that the Diophy bag was a genuine Louis Vuitton product.
-Louis Vuitton claims that its harm has been "exacerbated by the prominent use of the aforementioned scenes and the LVM Marks in commercials and advertisements for the [F]ilm," and that Alan's "Lewis Vuitton" line has "become an oft-repeated and hallmark quote from the movie."
-Louis Vuitton attaches to the complaint, as Exhibit E, what it claims are "representative Internet references and blog excerpts" demonstrating that consumers mistakenly believe that the Diophy bag is a genuine Louis Vuitton bag.

 #### B. The Present Motion